-This document is one of a series of discussion papers exploring a specific aspect as part of the first price control review for the water and sewerage sector, when the RIC will set charges for the period 2018-2023.
+This document is one of a series of papers that form part of the first price control review for the water and sewerage sector, where the RIC will set tariffs for the 2021-2026 period.
+More specifically, this document outlines the information requirements that guides WASA in the preparation of a Business Plan to RIC for submission to the RIC for the purposes of a Price Review.